pt1602/cursor/README.md

 # PT1602 - Cursor

-A simple custom cursor created with scss and typescript.
+A simple custom cursor created with scss and typescript, for me to create my first npm package.

 ---

-## Usage
+## Setup

 Add the styling into your `<head>` tag of your project.
 Like this: